anirudhakulkarni/COL216-Assignments/a1/README.md

 ##### Design:

-- User enters number of points
-- For each point user enters x coordinate and y coordinate
+- User enters number of points and x coordinate and y coordinate for each point
-- User is notified each time :
+- User is notified each time with:
   1. index of current point
   2. whether he is entering x coordinate or y coordinate
   3. area calculated so far so that user can deduce if something is wrong like negative area due to overflow without needing to enter large number of points
-- Final area is printed
-- For bad n values program is terminated with custom message
+- For bad n like negative or 0 program is terminated with custom message
 - Program termination message to avoid confusion
+- Same registers are rewritten to use less registers as possible
+- Intermediate products and area is stored in double so as to give maximum precision possible
+- intermediate sum and differences are stored in 32 bit integer as, if products doesnt exceed 64 bit double then it will not exceed 32 bit int
+- Absolute area is calculated by taking absolute values for negative portion
+- conditioners are handled by using branches

 ##### Workflow: